YogerChen/yogerchen.github.io/content/authors/admin/_index.md

 ## About Me

-Hi!👋 I am a first-year master's student at [Institute for Interdisciplinary Information Sciences (IIIS), Tsinghua University](https://iiis.tsinghua.edu.cn/en/), very fortunate to be advised by Prof. [Longbo Huang] (https://people.iiis.tsinghua.edu.cn/~huang/).
+Hi! 👋 I am a first-year master's student at [Institute for Interdisciplinary Information Sciences (IIIS), Tsinghua University](https://iiis.tsinghua.edu.cn/en/), very fortunate to be advised by Prof. [Longbo Huang](https://people.iiis.tsinghua.edu.cn/~huang/).
 Prior to my master's study, I received my Bachelor's degree in Computer Science from [University of Macau](https://www.um.edu.mo/).

-I'm currently focused on abstract visual reasoning tasks 👁️‍🗨️, such as the [ARC-AGI Challenge] (https://arcprize.org/), and actively investigating solutions spanning multimodal LLM reasoning, neuro-symbolic methods, and beyond.
+I'm currently focused on abstract visual reasoning tasks 👁️‍🗨️, such as the [ARC-AGI Challenge](https://arcprize.org/), and actively investigating solutions spanning multimodal LLM reasoning, neuro-symbolic methods, and beyond.
 I believe tackling problems like these can uncover new pathways toward advancing AGI.
 If you're interested in collaborating—or just exchanging ideas—feel free to reach out!